Lenni009/simple-image-compressor/README.md

 import { imageTypes, compressImage } from 'simple-image-compressor';
 ```

-`imageTypes` is an object containing the three expected values for `config.type`:
+`imageTypes` is an object containing the two expected values for `config.type`:

 ```ts
 const imageTypes = {